cyclic-software/www/content/posts/6-command-line-tools-all-experts-know.md

 Pipe is awesome.
-It lets me connect the output of one command and &quot;pipe&quot; it into the input of another command.
+It lets me connect the output of one command and "pipe" it into the input of another command.
 This is the universal glue that instantly lets me level up the effectiveness of my command line usage.